WILS Organizational History

 Today, WILS is one of 22 Centers for Independent Living in Missouri.
 In addition to WILS home office in Warrensburg we have four satellite offices, with a staff of 45 servicing over 800 clients in 13 counties.

-Following the Independent Living Philosophy of Choice, Control and Change; WILS’ mission is working to empower people with disabilities to achieve and maintain their independence by connecting individuals with disabilities to community resources enabling them to live as independently as possible.
+Following the Independent Living Philosophy of Choice, Control and Change; WILS’ mission is working to empower people with physical disabilities to achieve and maintain their independence by connecting individuals with disabilities to community resources enabling them to live as independently as possible.
 Through community education and advocacy, WILS works to encourage the removal of architectural and attitudinal barriers to allow full inclusion of individuals with disabilities in community life.
 WILS envisions a community where all individuals can participate fully without barriers.

 WILS receives an annual Independent Living grant through the Missouri Department of Elementary & Secondary Education (DESE), Vocational Rehabilitation (VR or Voc Rehab) Services and must comply with the Center for Independent Living Compliance Manual.
 Oversight of our center’s financials is completed through an annual audit by an independent auditing firm and oversight of the center’s programs is conducted every two (2) years through a Voc Rehab audit.